Former TN CM Annadurai remembered | Politics

 Speaking to reporters in Thanjavur, Sasikala said the AIADMK would walk on the path of Anna.

-In Puducherry, Chief Minister N Rangasamy led the Union Territory in paying floral tributes to former Chief Minister and founder of DMK on the occasion.
+In Puducherry, Chief Minister N Rangasamy led the Union Territory in paying floral tributes to the former CM.

 Transport Minister Chandrapriyanka, Government whip Arumugham, legislators and delegates of different organisations paid homage at the statue.